 I want people to know that I’ve been at the bottom in life, divorced, unemployed, struggling with depression, emotional instability, and insane fear.
 But I’ve always, always, always, found God to be a source of peace and love when I humbled myself and called on Him!

-I want people to know that I’ve tried other sources of happiness, searched for other sources of love, only to find out the hard way that only Jesus can satisfy this need I have to be seen, loved, cherished, and protected from harm.
+I want people to know that I’ve tried other sources of happiness, searched for other sources of love, only to find out the hard way that only Jesus can satisfy the need I have to be seen, loved, cherished, and protected from harm.

 This blog was never intended to be a preachy platform, but I promised myself and my audience in the very first post that I would always be real and open, and today this is what’s on my heart.
 So I’m using Facebook and Twitter to say what I feel.
 He is my strength and I’m loved by Him!